-Within your history modules you discover both the early modern and modern periods, and explore challenging questions concerning the impact of political, social and cultural change on individuals, social groups, and regions.
+In your history modules you discover both the early modern and modern periods, and explore challenging questions concerning the impact of political, social and cultural change on individuals, social groups, and regions.

-Engage in a discourse on human rights, from political, sociological, philosophical, economic and historical perspectives.
+You also engage in a discourse on human rights, from political, sociological, philosophical, economic and historical perspectives.
 You are presented with the theoretical foundations, substantive knowledge, and evaluative tools for you to understand, respond to, and help shape national, regional, and international legal and political developments.

 At Essex we are actively engaged in debates about the meaning of justice in the UK and beyond.
 Our Human Rights Centre is a recognised international leader.
 Through our work with the United Nations, governments, human rights organisations and corporations all over the world, we bring a global outlook to our teaching.